-Welcome to the ReAct Toolbox, a web-based resource for taking action on antibiotic resistance.
+Welcome to the ReAct Toolbox, a web-based and open access resource for taking action on antibiotic resistance.
 The aim of the Toolbox is to provide inspiration and guidance on what can be done to address the pressing issue.
 The Toolbox is built on what has been done in the past in a variety of settings and is aligned with ongoing and current initiatives from across the globe.
-Throughout the Toolbox a narrative text guides the user on how to work with the problem, combining practical advice with examples from the field and providing links to external resources.
+The Toolbox combines practical advice on how to address the problem with examples from the field and links to external resources.
 Many of the resources can be adapted and implemented in a variety of contexts.

 Efforts to tackle the problem of antibiotic resistance are increasing, and many options for action are available.
 However, knowing how to get started or how to put measures into practice is often difficult with the information on what has been done spread out, hard to find, and partially inaccurate.
 The ReAct Toolbox aims to be a knowledge repository where information needed to take action against antibiotic resistance can be found in one place, providing relevant resources and scientifically accurate information.

 The Toolbox, an ever-evolving resource

 Antibiotic resistance is a complex problem that requires action on many levels in society and across different sectors.
 This means that the landscape is rapidly and constantly changing.
 New actors enter the field, new scientific evidence is generated, new policies are implemented, and new resources and guidelines are being produced.
 As our knowledge about antibiotic resistance increases and changes, so do the best strategies to tackle problem.
 Therefore the Toolbox will continue to evolve, and never be finished.